code-423n4/2024-06-size/README.md

 - FEES_01: Fragmentation fees are applied whenever there is a credit fractionalization
 - FEES_02: Cash swap operations increase the fee recipient balance

-- DOS: Denial of Service
+- DOS: Functions should not revert if preconditions are met (Denial of Service)

 - REVERTS: Actions behave as expected under dependency reverts